 While American soliders are now required by law to refuse to obey orders that intentionally and exclusively target civilians, soldiers have never had much control over the grand strategy employed by their leaders.

 It is possible, for example, that an extended siege might have eventually have starved the Tausug Moro defenders and their families out of the mountaintop craters of Bud Dajo.

-In Operation DESERT STORM, we starved (and bombed) the Iraqis into submission over a period of months; by the time our ground troops moved to drive them out of Kuwait, Iraqis would surrender to even reporters, as long as the reporters were willing to share a few MREs.
+In Operation DESERT STORM, we starved (and bombed) the Iraqis into submission over a period of months; by the time our ground troops moved to drive them out of Kuwait, Iraqis would actually surrender to news reporters, as long as the reporters were willing to share a few MREs.
 But sieges and starvation are not good for children’s health either.

-I once was a case agent on a War Crimes investigation from the dreadful dissolution of the former Yugoslavia, in which the extended siege of a town’s population (which included defenders and civilians) WAS considered by some to be the War Crime.
-Since sieges have been a part of warfare since time immemorial, I postulated that we would have a stronger case against the suspect if we could prove he had participated in an execution of prisoners that we knew to have happened.
+I once was a case agent on a War Crimes investigation from the dreadful dissolution of the former Yugoslavia, in which the extended siege of a town’s population (which included combatants and civilians) WAS considered by some to be the War Crime.
+Since sieges have been a part of warfare since time immemorial, I postulated that we would have a stronger War Crimes case against the suspect if we could prove he had participated in an execution of prisoners that we knew to have happened.